AxelXrest/flexihire.github.io/README.md

 <details>
 <summary><b>Local Inauguration:</b></summary>
-Once the dependancies are downloaded proceed to run the website as:<br>
+Once the dependancies are downloaded proceed to run the website as:

 ```bash
 npm start